Alispezzate/GAREN-2.0/README.md

 -Add information about garen ultimate and reasons to use the program<br>
 -And more<br>

+Instructions to compile:
+For windows use "gcc main.c -D windows"
+For Linux/MacOS use "gcc main.c -D unix"

 Updated as of LoL patch 11.14.

 This is a fan-made app and all rights are reserved to Riot Games based in Santa Monica, California.